FAQs

 Is Tree & Booms good for every recording project?

 No. After working together awhile before moving on to another studio, a band once told me that they wanted a place where it was “ok to spill beer on the floor.”
 That is not this studio.
 If you’re looking for isolation of all the musicians from one another while recording a live band, this is not the best studio for you either.
 There is no game room but there are walking trails outside.
+I’m committed to hi-fi sound with a strong foothold in the organic warmth of old school records, so if that aesthetic doesn’t resonate for you we might not be the best fit either.

 What else do you do musically or creatively?